4 ways to cool your home in summer

 Noise – There is no truly silent fan.
 Your best bet is to head into a store with them on display so you can run them on their low and high settings.
 Most lighting stores should have at least a couple of models for you to try.

-The Aeratron AE3 ticks all the boxes: quiet operation, efficient air movement and ease of use.
+The Aeratron AE3+ ticks all the boxes: quiet operation, efficient air movement and ease of use.
 We measured 32dBa when the fan was on its medium setting, which is whisper quiet.
-On the highest fan setting, the AE3 only draws 18W of power, so it’s also cheap as chips to run.
+On the highest fan setting, the AE3 only draws 18W of power, so it’s also cheap as chips to run – it’ll cost you less than $10 per year to run it!

 Don’t let the name fool you.
 You can set your heat pump to “cool” and sit back in comfort while the tar melts on your driveway.
 Generally, heat pumps aren’t as efficient in cooling mode compared with heating mode, so expect the cooling capacity of your heat pump to be 0.5 to 1kW less than its heating capacity.
 That said, they’ll still put out more considerably more cooling kilowatts than the power they consume.